SCHOOLS

 JOIN NOW

-Your path to be an Inclusive Sportswear School Champion
+Your path to be an Inclusive Sportswear Champion

-Our School Guidance is written in collaboration with the Youth Sport Trust.
+Our Guidance is written in collaboration with the Youth Sport Trust.

-• What an inclusive PE kit policy looks like.
+• School Policy - E.g. Why PE Kit matters; How to create a more inclusive kit policy; What an inclusive PE kit policy looks like.

 Full of real case studies and helpful advice to ensure you are equipped with knowledge.
 Illustrated by Pritchard’s Pencil.